 Canadian Pacific is the oldest surviving Merchant Navy class in preservation and over the years has become the most featured locomotive on Locoyard.

 From September 2013 “Simon’s journey into the world of Volunteering” series started after he began volunteering on the 8P rated beast.
 The popularity of the series inspired other CanPac related posts such as a brilliant article by Dave Wilson about CanPac’s 105mph run in the 1960s.
-Since July 2015 it has been Dave’s turn to get involved, through becoming Project Supervisor of the Canadian Pacific project.
+From July 2015 to July 2017 it became Dave’s turn to get involved, through becoming Project Supervisor of the Canadian Pacific project.
+Since this time, progress has continued thanks to the hard work of volunteers and staff working to get CanPac steaming for 2019.

 Here we have links to various blog posts that include a mini series looking at her from the days as a chain driven flat top, rebuilding and her life in preservation.